Haxxnet/Compose-Examples/examples/guacamole/README.md

 https://guacamole.apache.org/doc/gug/configuring-guacamole.html#overriding-guacamole-home

-The docker container makes use of the path `/opt/guacamole/extensions`.
+The docker container makes use of the path `/opt/guacamole/extensions` for extensions.
 One may bind-mount this volume but there is a better alternative.

 One can advice the container to use a different home path via the environment variable `GUACAMOLE_HOME`.
-This way, every file placed there will be read-only copied to the real `/opt/guacamole/extensions` path inside the container, without affecting the regular extensions and install files.
+This way, every file placed there will be read-only copied to the real `/opt/guacamole/` path inside the container, without affecting the regular extensions and install files.

 Please inspect the compose examples, which add the `GUACAMOLE_HOME=/etc/guacamole` env to support custom extensions.

+To supply your own custom extension, just place it at the local bind-mount dir `/mnt/docker-volumes/guacamole/customization/extensions/my-custom-extension.jar`.
+It will be autoamtically copied and enabled upon container restart.